 Being able to anticipate certain things can be a valuable time-management tool for all nurses.
-As I’ve mentioned before, there are some things that will come along that you couldn’t possibly anticipate, but there are also many things that you could.
-If you know that a patient will need a certain procedure, you can plan ahead by gathering all necessary supplies beforehand.
+As I’ve mentioned before, some things will come along that you couldn’t possibly anticipate, but there are also many things that you could.
+If you know that a patient will need a certain procedure, you can plan by gathering all the necessary supplies beforehand.

 Take your breaks

 Especially as a new nurse, you might be inclined to make a good impression by skipping your breaks to help out.
 Sure, there are times when you’ll need to skip a break to attend to a critical matter, but don’t feel bad for taking your breaks on a normal day.
 They are there for a reason.
 It’s important to have a few minutes to recharge for you to adequately do your job from there on out.